-Have you heard about the book that says parents do not matter?
+Have you heard about the book that claims parents do not matter?
 The Nurture Assumption is not that book, but Judith Rich Harris does argue that parental actions have almost no direct influence on adult personality unless a parent physically damages the brain.
 Harris blasts fretful, immersion parenting.
-Humans grow.
 Except for catastrophes, the everyday things parents do when children are three have little influence on thirty-year-olds.

-Harris argues inherited traits and non-parental social groups form personality.
-Her mildly vague concept of personality has some overlap with moral character, but should not be confused with character.
-Her definition of personality covers style, popularity, criminality, intelligence, mannerisms, social adroitness, and psychological health--including impulsiveness, perseverance, and choice of response to boredom.
+Harris argues inherited traits and non-parental social groups have the most influence on personality.
+Her mildly vague concept of personality covers style, popularity, criminality, intelligence, mannerisms, social adroitness, the big five, and psychological health--including impulsiveness, perseverance, and choice of response to boredom.
 A researcher working to eliminate guinea worm could have the same score on a personality test as a salesperson hawking herbal remedies, yet something very, very different between these two individuals exists, much more important than their tendencies to giggle.
 The difference is character.

 Harris splendidly argues that heredity accounts for about half of personality variation and environment the other half.
 Twin studies suggest none of the environmental half results from everyday parental practices.
 Identical twins in separate homes have personalities as similar as twins raised in the same home.

-In the home, a place where parents can influence children, parents and children mutually create child-rearing practices.
+In the home, a place where parents can and do influence children, parents and children mutually create child-rearing practices.
 The home environment is not merely a matter of parents imposing conditions.
-But once children are out of parental sight, parents have little influence on personality.
+But once children are out of parental sight, parents have little influence.

-Harris champions the view that personality depends on social context.
+Harris champions social context.
 Humans follow group norms, especially young humans, often in the worst ways.
 Leaders of peer groups are among the most powerful moralizers.
 “Group socialization theory” is her phrase for it.
 As a result, moral adults should vigorously create and influence childrens' cultures.
-These childhood cultures minors should not be designed by 19-year-old men or CEOs whose only interest is profitability.
+These childhood cultures should not be designed by CEOs preoccupied with profitability.

-In the Harris system, beliefs often travel from individual adults to adult groups to children’s groups (especially peer leaders) and finally to the individual child.
+Beliefs often travel from individual adults to adult groups, to childrens' peer leaders, and finally to individual children.
 Joe Camel, for example, travels from an ad exec throughout an ad agency, to older teens, then to younger teens.

 Joe Chemo travels from writer to magazine editor, to a handful of readers because parodies of major corporations are rare in mass media.

 Children adapt to environments because children who always obey parents head for trouble.
-Flexibility is a gift.
 The interests of parents and children conflict.
-Mindless obedience equals child peril.
 Children must often learn to avoid parental actions, for example, playing with matches.

-Considerable research suggests that peer, teacher, and community cultures of achievement strongly affect academic performance.
+Research suggests that peer, teacher, and community cultures of achievement affect academic performance.
 Cultures emphasizing the belief that we can control our lives through our efforts, that we are responsible for what happens in this world.